Admissions

 Our caring and committed staff team will spend time getting to know you and your child during a carefully planned transition, to ensure they feel safe, settled, secure, and ready to learn.

-Book a personalised tour of our school by calling the office.
-We offer tours on Friday afternoons.
-Or, alternatively, contact your current provision or Local Authority SEND Co-ordinator for more information about joining our unique and special school.
+Book a personalised tour of our school by calling the office or, alternatively, contact your current provision or Local Authority SEND Co-ordinator for more information about joining our unique and special school.

 Learner Case Studies